Styyx1/Nocturnia-Readme/README.md

 ## Preamble

-Nocturnia is a light weight Requiem lists meant to get you into Requiem.
+Nocturnia is a light weight Requiem list meant to get you into Requiem.
 It features some Quest additions like Vigilant, Clockwork and Extended Cut Saint and Seducers, but it's mostly meant to overhaul the base game instead of being content heavy.
-The focus is mostly on **exploration** and **survival**
+The focus is mostly on **exploration** and **survival.**
-There are also some Requiem Addons, more on that below.
+There are also some Requiem Addons.
+More on that below.

 There's a few new enemies and there's also some increased enemy density with interesting mechanics like enemies calling reinforments.

-**full modlist can be viewed [here](https://loadorderlibrary.com/lists/nocturnia)**
+**Full modlist can be viewed [here](https://loadorderlibrary.com/lists/nocturnia)**

 **What to expect from this list:**